Mary Heaton Vorse: Suspect radical

 In November 1919, the Thiel Detective Agency, an anti-union group for hire, informed the Department of Justice that Vorse, along with several anarchists, Wobblies, communists, and AFL leaders, had met in Chicago to advance plans under the leadership of John Reed to overthrow the U.S. government.
 Vorse was not detained and questioned, but her activities became the subject of weekly and monthly reports to J. Edgar Hoover.
-Interest peaked as a result of her relationship with the radical political cartoonist and Communist Party functionary Robert Minor and their engagement on behalf of the death-row anarchists Sacco and Vanzetti.
-Minor helped produce the first Sacco and Vanzetti defense pamphlet, and Vorse, who saw their case as testimony to "the unalterable determination of the employers to smash the workers”, was first to bring it to the attention of the American Civil Liberties Union.